Going through a divorce or legal separation is a complicated and overwhelming ordeal.

 The more you know, the better the process will be for you because knowledge is power.

-Most people start the process by choosing an attorney and counting on him or her to educate then on the process.
+Most people start the process by choosing a divorce lawyer and counting on him or her to educate then on the process.
 This is the most expensive way to go and least effective.
 If you pick a litigator, you will be on their litigating path.

 Know your process first.
 Then choose the most appropriate professional.